rfdslabs/manfuzz/README.md

 Any other relevant information from the fuzzing process.
 Example Log Entry

-** SIGSEGV on ['/bin/ksh', 'whence', 'AAAAAAAAAAAAAAAAA
+** SIGSEGV on ['/bin/ksh', 'whence', 'AAAAAAAAAAAAAAAAA...

 This example indicates that a segmentation fault occurred when running ls -l with a long string of A characters as input.